 Passengers are considered to occupy their Vehicle rather than the section that the Vehicle occupies.
 Fellow Passengers are thus considered to be in the same occupied section, but entities outside begin at range 1.
 So, to target an entity that is outside the Vehicle but in the Vehicle's occupied section, the play must be able to target entities range 1 away.
 This applies only for normal Actions played by the Passenger as an individual; Actions played on behalf of the Vehicle (such as from the Vehicle's entry or from a Vehicle card played from hand) simply treat the Vehicle as a normal entity playing an Action.

-Passengers may only play Reactions from implements and the Vehicle's entries (as well as Vehicle cards from hand) on behalf of the Vehicle.
-The DM may permit exceptions to this when the play makes sense, particularly for spell-based Reactions played from hand similar to those on implements.
+Passengers may only play Reactions from the Vehicle's entries or from Vehicle cards from hand on behalf of the Vehicle.
+The DM may permit exceptions to this when the play makes sense, particularly for spell-type Reactions played from hand.

 Entities may attempt to Board an enemy Vehicle within the occupied section (whether or not they themselves are Passengers of another Vehicle).
 An entity must use their Action Phase to begin a Board attempt; any ally in the occupied position that has not yet participated in a Board attempt during this round may choose to join.

 Once a Board attempt has begun, all entities in the Vehicle being Boarded must choose to fight or flee.
 Any entity that chooses to flee leaves the Vehicle and is no longer a Passenger (but remains in the same occupied section).